Aprexis/training/README.md

 **Deployment:**

-Commits to master are automatically deployed to `training.catalyze.io` via Codeship.
+Commits to master are automatically deployed to `training.catalyze.io` via Codeship